steelywing/note/docs/Programming/C-Sharp/Delegate.md

         // method += a.Add;
         // += can be use even delegate is null

-        // Use ?.Invoke() will check if delegate is null, call null delegate() will throw error method?.Invoke();
+        // Use ?. will not call if `method` is null method?.Invoke();
         Console.WriteLine(a.count); // 1